-Michelle's publications include her book, Prefiguring Peace: Israeli-Palestinian Peacebuilding Partnerships, and a number of articles including: "Solidarity is in the Heart, Not in the Field: Joint Israeli-Palestinian Peacemovement Organizations during the 2014 Gaza War" in Social Movement Studies; “Constructing a Collective Identity across Conflict Lines: Israeli-Palestinian Peace Movement Organizations” in Mobilization: An International Quarterly; “Doing No Harm?
+Publications include her book, Prefiguring Peace: Israeli-Palestinian Peacebuilding Partnerships, and a number of articles including:“Building Solidarity Across Asymmetrical Risks: Israeli and Palestinian Peace Activists” in Research in Social Movements, Conflicts, and Change; “Promoting Peace While Memorializing the Fallen” in Peace Review;"Solidarity is in the Heart, Not in the Field: Joint Israeli-Palestinian Peacemovement Organizations during the 2014 Gaza War" in Social Movement Studies; “Constructing a Collective Identity across Conflict Lines: Israeli-Palestinian Peace Movement Organizations” in Mobilization: An International Quarterly; “Doing No Harm?
 Donor Policies and Power Asymmetry in Israeli-Palestinian Peacebuilding” in Peace and Change: a Peace Journal, co-authored with Ned Lazarus; “Advocating for Peace during the Gaza War” in Peace Review; “The Unintended Consequences of ‘Material Support’: US Anti-Terrorism Regulations and Israeli/Palestinian Peacebuilding” in the Journal of Peacebuilding and Development, co-authored with Ned Lazarus; “Persistent Peacebuilders: Maintaining Commitment in Israel/Palestine” in the International Journal for Peace Studies; “Organizational Adaptation and Survival in Hostile and Unfavorable Environments: Peacebuilding Organizations in Israel and Palestine” in Research in Social Movements, Conflicts, and Change; “Integrative Ties as an Approach to Managing Organizational Conflict” in Conflict Resolution Quarterly; “Peacebuilding: Theoretical and Concrete Perspectives” in Peace and Change: A Peace Journal; and “The Al-Aksa Intifada: Revealing the Chasm” in Middle East Review of International Affairs, co-authored with Alan Dowty.